wing5wong/artisan-whs-static/source/_news/2021-04-22_2021-wellington-area-open-judo-champs.md

 **Jake Hood took out Bronze** after five tough fights.
 He only had 3 weeks training, a month after his Karate bouts at the National Match Fight Karate Championships in Napier.

-**Callahan Watson won Gold in the Colts Division** and stepped up to fight Junior mens where the competion was a lot harder against far more stronger and experienced fighters.
+**Callaghan Watson won Gold in the Colts Division** and stepped up to fight Junior mens where the competion was a lot harder against far more stronger and experienced fighters.

 *Richard Hood
 Karate Coach*